 However, officers are not entitled to seize vehicles which are the subject of a hire-purchase agreement on the basis that these vehicles remain the property of the banks until the loan is paid off in full.
 For that reason Sheriffs offices handle a relatively small amount of repossessions.
 Another factor in this is the value of the vehicle.
 Obviously a vehicle with a lower market value stands a lesser chance of being repossessed by officers who are intent on recouping money on foot of a court order or revenue warrant made out against an individual.

-In August 2010 the BMW Series 7 of developer Paddy Kelly was lifted from his house in Donnybrook on foot of a warrant to the Dublin City Sheriffs Office.
+Let’s look at a real-world example of how cars are repossessed in Ireland.
+In a high profile case from 2010 the BMW Series 7 of developer Paddy Kelly was lifted from his house in Donnybrook on foot of a warrant to the Dublin City Sheriffs Office.
 The vehicle was subsequently returned the following day when it was found to be registered in the name of his wife.
 However it was re-seized in December after Mr. Kelly was presented with evidence that he was the ‘beneficial owner’ of the vehicle based on an interview he gave several years earlier.

 The majority of cases of repossessions are bank repossessions – where financial institutions seize their own property after individuals stop making payments on foot of a hire-purchase agreement.
 Often times the bank will hire a Repo Agent to carry out the task of lifting the vehicle.
 The bank may or may not need a court order to affect a repossession – it depends on how much money is outstanding on the agreement.